 Dr. Boluwaji Onabolu

 Dr Boluwaji obtained a B.Sc.
 Degree in Zoology and an MPH (Environmental Health) from the University of Ibadan, a PGD in Practice and Principles of Epidemiology from London School of Hygiene and Tropical Medicine.
 She obtained her PhD In Water Resource Science from Rhodes University in South Africa.
+She is also the Convener and President of the Network of Nigerian Female Professionals in WASH in Nigeria and the diaspora

 - UNICEF Nigeria, Ghana, Kenya and Bangladesh